pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "In general, he is always sizzling with new ideas, most of which are more spectacular than helpful, and hardly any of which get very far before some newer inspiration eclipses it.
 His most valuable contribution to physics is as a sustainer of morale.
 When he bursts in to the room with his latest brain wave and proceeds to expound on it with the most lavish sound effects and waving about of the arms, life at least is not dull."
 --Freeman Dyson on Richard Feynman

 "When we arrived we were introduced to Henry Bethe, who is now 5 years old, but he was not at all impressed.
 In fact, the only thing he would say was 'I want Dick.
 You told me Dick was coming.'
-Finally he had to be sent off to bed since Dick--alias Feynman--did not materialize.
-About half an hour later Feynman burst in to the room, just had time to say 'So sorry I'm late, had a brilliant idea just as I was coming over.', and then dashed upstairs to console Henry.
+Finally he had to be sent off to bed since Dick---alias Feynman---did not materialize.
+About half an hour later Feynman burst into the room, just had time to say 'So sorry I'm late, had a brilliant idea just as I was coming over.', and then dashed upstairs to console Henry.
 Conversation then ceased while the company listened to the joyful sounds above, sometimes taking the form of a duet, and sometimes of a one man percussion band."
 --Freeman Dyson on Richard Feynman

 "For some reason Wheeler decided to hold the meeting at a grotesque place called World of Tennis, a country club where Texas oil millionaires go to relax.
 So there we were.
 We all grumbled at the high prices and the extravagant ugliness of our rooms.
 But there was nowhere else to go, or so we thought.
 But Dick thought otherwise.
 He just said 'To hell with it.
-I'm not going to sleep in this place!', picked up his suitcase, and walked off alone in to the woods.
+I'm not going to sleep in this place!', picked up his suitcase, and walked off alone into the woods.
 In the morning he reappeared, looking none the worse for his night under the stars."
 --Freeman Dyson on Richard Feynman

 "Here it is standing